Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized in three sections: on $\RW$ theory (Sect.~2), on the LG/CY conjecture (Sect.~3), and on its proof in genus zero (Sect.~4).
-In the appendix we relate our moduli functor to that of \cite{FJR1} and we show that they yield the same intersection numbers.
+In the appendix, we recall known facts about orbifold curves used in section 2.